Reverse proxying

 }

-Reverse proxying with intact “Host” header
+HTTPS reverse proxying with intact “Host” header

 However, there are web applications that may not work with this configuration.
 This can result in host header mismatch errors, and other issues.